arya-upm/mVARbox/README.md

 **mVARbox** is a software tool developed by professors and students of the Rotary Wing and Wind Turbines unit ([ARYA](http://arya.dave.upm.es/05_software.html)) within the Department of Aircraft and Space Vehicles at the Universidad Politécnica de Madrid.

-**mVARbox** is specifically designed for educational and research purposes, It is released as free software under GNU General Public License (GPL) version 3.
-This license grants users the freedom to redistribute and modify the software according to the terms and conditions outlined in the GPL v3.
-It ensures that the software remains open-source and promotes the principles of Open Science.
+**mVARbox** is specifically designed for educational and research purposes.
+It is released under MIT license.

 To get a fresh copy of **mVARbox**, clone the git repository located [here](https://github.com/arya-upm/mVARbox).
 You can also [download](https://github.com/arya-upm/mVARbox/archive/refs/heads/main.zip) it directly.